unigrid-project/daemon/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/HUZU-Project/HUZU/tags) are created regularly to indicate new official, stable release versions of HUZU.
+[Tags](https://github.com/unigrid-project/UNIGRID/tags) are created regularly to indicate new official, stable release versions of UNIGRID.

 Testing
 -------